olifrost/nfn/joinus.md

 We will use whatever means is necessary.

-To join you must request access to the private group on Slack
+To participate you must join chat our Russian Discord server.

 <div id="slack">
 <a href="http://nicefakenews.slack.com">